dmithamo/ibank/README.md

 ### Features

 The ibank app is a web-based service designed for the management of one's bank account.
-It allows users to
+It will allow users to

 - view their account balance
 - view their account statement, presented as a history of trasnsactions